Signposting

 2. The need to communicate clear expectations to students for the use of AI in advance of assessments.

-3. The need for technical programming skills creates barriers for learners to be AI-literate.
+3. The need to reduce technical barriers for learners to be AI-literate (demystify AI).

 How can we create practical guidelines on the use of AI coding tools for BSc Data Science and AI students at the Creative Computing Institute, to reduce the barrier to AI literacy in a technical programming context?